The coronavirus vaccine

 If you can't travel to get a vaccine, you should still be contacted.
-The NHS is working on special arrangements for people who are housebound.
+The NHS can make special arrangements for people who are housebound.

 What happens after I've had my vaccination?

-Even after your second dose, any government rules and restrictions in place will still apply to you.
+Even after your vaccine doses, any government rules and restrictions in place will still apply to you.
 This is because:

 - No vaccine is 100% effective.
-Even after you’ve waited those first few weeks, and following your second dose, your vaccination may not offer you complete protection from becoming unwell with coronavirus, though in these instances the symptoms should be less severe (you should still self-isolate and get a test if you get any coronavirus symptoms in the period after your vaccination).
+Even after you’ve waited those first few weeks, and following your second dose (or a booster dose), your vaccination may not offer you complete protection from becoming unwell with coronavirus, though in these instances the symptoms should be less severe (you should still self-isolate and get a test if you get any coronavirus symptoms in the period after your vaccination).

 - Restrictions of varying kinds will remain in place as long as there are large numbers of people in the UK with coronavirus.